Writer. Scholar. Researcher. Creative.

 Research

-Dr. Cheryl engages in the intersectional study of race, media culture, visual culture, performance, and celebrity as they intertwine with archives and historical records.
+I engage in the intersectional historical and transnational study of race, culture, images, and performance as they intertwine with archives and historical records, production, and creative industries.

 Click here »